tuxbox-neutrino/mt-api-dev/README.en.md

 During the run you will be asked for the MariaDB host/user/password (defaults:
 `root`/`example-root`).
 Simply change the password during the prompt.
-By default, the script automatically starts a local MariaDB container.
-(`mariadb:11.4`), generates the importer config under `config/importer/` plus the API `sqlpasswd` under `config/api/`, pulls the Docker images and finally launches long-running importer **and** API containers with `--restart unless-stopped`.
+By default, the script automatically starts a local MariaDB container (`mariadb:11.4`), generates the importer config under `config/importer/` plus the API `sqlpasswd` under `config/api/`, pulls the Docker images and finally launches long-running importer **and** API containers with `--restart unless-stopped`.
+You do not need a pre-existing database server – the helper provisions one for you if desired.

-That's all – there's nothing more to do.
+That's all – there's nothing more to do. **Everything below covers advanced or manual setups; the quickstart script already solves the common case.**

 You can override defaults via environment variables before launching, for example when your MariaDB already runs on the host: